-TVSTM is a non-contact, optical measurement system.
+TVSTM and TVS+TM are non-contact, optical measurement systems.

 To measure shaft speed, the system times the passage of each shaft section very accurately during each revolution.
 Any change in speed is detected as a non-uniform time of passage of the shaft.